kamotos/smart-app-banner/README.md

           // , theme: '' // put platform type ('ios', 'android', etc.) here to force single theme on all device
           // , icon: '' // full path to icon image if not using website icon image
           // , force: 'ios' // Uncomment for platform emulation
-      });
+          // , instanceId: '0' // If you have more than 1 type of app banners you want to use });
     </script>
   </body>